 With app drivers having to bear all of the increasing costs, the app companies’ unwillingness to reduce their commission levels makes it difficult to see how the current wave of app-based driver labour activism will be resolved or end any time soon.
 Hanoi may have to step in and take over the steering wheel.

-Joe Buckley is Visiting Fellow at the Vietnam Studies Programme, ISEAS – Yusof Ishak Institute.
+Joe Buckley was Visiting Fellow at the Vietnam Studies Programme, ISEAS – Yusof Ishak Institute.